Hans Niemann: 2022

 In May 2022, Niemann broke into the classical top 100 with a rating of 2656.
 He was the 12th-ranked American.
 In August, he participated in the FTX Crypto Cup, winning a game with the black pieces in a second-round match against Magnus Carlsen.
 In the post-game interview after defeating Carlsen, Niemann said "chess speaks for itself" before walking off.
 Despite winning four other games, Niemann did not win any of his overall matches in the tournament, finishing last out of a field of eight with zero match points.
 A few weeks later, at the 2022 Sinquefield Cup, Niemann won another game against Carlsen, leading Carlsen to withdraw from the tournament and sparking international controversy.
 Niemann then faced Carlsen again two weeks later in the Julius Baer Generation Cup.
 Carlsen resigned the game after one move, further fueling the controversy.

 In December, Niemann placed second at the Chessable Sunway Sitges Open after winning in tiebreaks against Amin Tabatabaei.
 As a result of the tournament, Niemann's rating rose above 2700 on the official FIDE ratings list for the first time.
-Later that month, Niemann played in the World Rapid & Blitz Chess Championships in Kazakhstan, finishing 100th out of 177 in rapid section and 47th out of 176 in blitz section.
+Later that month, Niemann played in the World Rapid & Blitz Chess Championships in Kazakhstan, finishing 100th out of 177 in the rapid section and 47th out of 176 in the blitz section.